ajtowns/taproot-review/week-7.md

 >
 > [chorus]
 >
-> satoshi was more than a myth, and coderpunks was still a list,
+> Satoshi was more than a myth, and coderpunks was still a list,
 > Your identity was yours to keep and not just up for sale.
 > When Pretty Good was the best we'd see, and information yearned to be free,
 > And illegal weapons export meant a t-shirt in the mail.